From minimal-length quantum theory to modified gravity: Modified gravity and Wald entropy

 in view of Eqs.~\eqref{eq:scaling} and \eqref{eq:def_h(R)}.
 We can conclude that the function $\chi$ does \emph{not} contribute to the entropy, whose final expression is then given by Eq. \eqref{eq:entropyGUPfinal}.

-Our findings indicate that the gravitational Lagrangian $f(R,P)$ cannot be entirely determined from Wald's entropy.
-Therefore, $\chi(x)$ remains unconstrained by thermodynamic arguments alone, and must be determined via other physical arguments, e.g., the requirement of regularity, stability of solutions, cosmological evolution, or compatibility with quantum corrections.
-Although the covariant curvature invariant $P$ does not enter the entropy expression, it does contribute to the gravitational field equations and can influence the spacetime dynamics, potentially leading to observable effects that are entirely decoupled from BH thermodynamics.
+Our results show that the gravitational Lagrangian $f(R,P)$ cannot be fully determined from the Wald entropy alone.
+Consequently, $\chi(x)$ remains unconstrained by thermodynamic arguments and must be fixed through additional physical considerations, such as regularity, stability of solutions, cosmological evolution, or consistency with quantum corrections.
+Although the covariant curvature invariant $P$ does not appear in the entropy expression, it contributes to the gravitational field equations and may affect spacetime dynamics, potentially producing observable effects unrelated to BH thermodynamics.

-\section{Coefficient Mapping and Physical Interpretation}
+\section{Coefficient mapping and physical interpretation}

-The correspondence between entropy corrections induced by the GUP and the structure of the modified gravitational Lagrangian allows for a direct interpretation of higher-curvature contributions in terms of underlying quantum gravitational effects.
+The correspondence between entropy corrections induced by the GUP and the structure of the modified gravitational Lagrangian allows for a direct interpretation of higher-curvature contributions in terms of underlying quantum gravity effects.

 We summarize our results in Table~\ref{tab:summary}.
 As discussed in Sec.~\ref{IIA}, when restricting to leading-order corrections in $c_k$, the case $k=1$ yields a contribution proportional to $\sqrt{A}$, corresponding to an $R^{3/2}$ correction in the action, which may indicate IR modifications or non-local effects.
 The $k=2$ term produces a logarithmic correction to the entropy, associated with the structure $R^2(\ln R^2-1)$ in the action.
 Higher-order terms with $k \geq 3$ give rise to progressively suppressed entropy corrections, mapping to higher powers of $R$ ($\sim R^{1+k/2}$), and thus become relevant primarily in UV regimes of large curvature.